This is the part where we say, "No."

 When you become a resident, you sign our Housing Agreement (PDF).
 Take a moment to read it, as it contains the terms and conditions that you're expected to follow while you live here.

-We also have a Residential Student Handbook (PDF).
+We also have a Resident Student Handbook (PDF).
 Most of the time, you can find what you need by checking the table of contents.
 If you have a question, talk to your RA.

-Violations of the Student Code of Conduct or Residence Life Standards in the handbook may be referred to the Student Conduct Office for adjudication.
+Violations of the Student Code of Conduct or Residence Life Standards in the handbook may be referred to the Student Conduct Office and the Residential Adjudication Board (ResBoard) for adjudication.
 Mason has a process in place to resolve cases.
 Be smart; familiarize yourself with what's going to happen.
 If you aren't satisfied with the outcome, we also have an appeals process in place.